Isaac Jacquelot: Controversies

 Jacquelot attacked the system of Benedict Spinoza, as did Samuel Clarke, by taking aim at what were perceived as key propositions in it.

 During his time in Berlin, Jacquelot engaged in a final controversy with Pierre Bayle, who died in 1706 while the debate proceeded; he had frequently accused Bayle of declaring reason and faith incompatible by fiat.
 One contentious topic was the article on Manichaeism in Bayle's Dictionary.
-As part of the exchanges, Jacquelot declared in favour of Remonstrant (Arminian) views.A New and General Biographical Dictionary vol. 7 (1762), p.
-20; Google Books.
+As part of the exchanges, Jacquelot declared in favour of Remonstrant (Arminian) views.
 Philippe Naudé attacked Jacquelot and Jean Le Clerc and defended absolute predestination in his La souveraine perfection de Dieu (Sovereign Perfections of God) (1708).

 Jonathan I. Israel has characterised the outcome of the debate between Bayle and the rationaux as a serious setback for the latter.
 Jacquelot and Le Clerc were criticised by Jean-Nicolas-Hubert Hayer.
 The weakness in their approach, from a Christian perspective, was to claim too much for reason.